For Investors & Transactions

 Defined outputs

-A structured record of the diligence review, findings, and recommendation — suitable for IC, board, or LP use.
+A structured record of the diligence audit, findings, and recommendation — suitable for IC, board, or LP use.

 AI value/risk assessment